oasis-tcs/sarif-spec/sarif-2.2/prose/sarif-v2.2-editor-draft.md

 - Log equality is determined by a simple comparison of file contents, or by comparing file hashes.

-- Log equality is determined by an “intelligent” comparison.
+- Log equality is determined by an "intelligent" comparison.

 In the first scenario, a post-processing step could produce deterministic output by creating a new file that omits non-deterministic elements, reorders array elements and object properties, removes file path prefixes, and introduces `artifactLocation.uriBaseId` properties.